strdn/rundeck-jdbc-executor-plugin/README.md

 To configure connect to you database add following parameters to node description in Rundeck Project resourses.xml:

+One of:
-`db-type` : Database type.
+  * `db-type` : Database type.
 ORACLE and MYSQL was tested.
 See `com.github.strdn.rundeck.plugin.jdbcexecutor.DBTypes` for full list of supported databases
+  * `driver-class-name`: The fully-qualified name of the driver class.
+If provided, `db-type` is ignored.

 `jdbc-connect` : jdbc connection string